-The following graph sets forth the hypothetical back-tested year-to-year performance for Optimax Market-Neutral Index, as compared to the S&P GSCITM based on the hypothetical back-tested daily closing levels from January 1991 through August 2009.
+The following graph sets forth the hypothetical back-tested year-to-year performance for Optimax Market-Neutral Index, as compared to the S&P GSCI[TM] based on the hypothetical back-tested daily closing levels from January 2001 through December 2010.
 The Optimax Market-Neutral Index was established on May 6, 2008.

 The hypothetical back-tested and historical values of the Optimax Market-Neutral Index should not be taken as an indication of future performance, and no assurance can be given as to the value of the Index on any future date.
 The data for the hypothetical back-tested performance of the Index set forth in the following graph was calculated on materially the same basis on which the performance of the Index is now calculated, but the number of S&P GSCITM constituents, and thus the universe of potential constituents for the Index, has changed over time.
-For example, in January 1991, there were only 17 S&P GSCITM components.
 There are currently 24 S&P GSCITM components, of which 18 are Constituents of the Index.